mendix/docs/content/en/docs/appstore/modules/snowflake/mendix-data-loader.md

 ### 3.3 Executing and Monitoring Ingestion

 1. **Ingest Data**: After setting up, use the `Ingest Data` button to start the data transfer.
-All ingested data will be stored in [transient tables](https://docs.snowflake.com/en/user-guide/tables-temp-transient#transient-tables).
+All data exposed by the Odata service will be ingested and all ingested data will be stored in [transient tables](https://docs.snowflake.com/en/user-guide/tables-temp-transient#transient-tables).
 2. **View Results**: Check the job ID and verify the data in the specified target database.

 ## 4 Technical Reference